 The Human Services - Program's mission is to prepare individuals for employment as human services workers and to support those who wish to transfer to baccalaureate human services and social work programs.

 The Human Services Program is designed for people interested in working as Human Service workers in diverse settings such as group homes, and community mental health centers; family, child, and youth service agencies; and programs concerned with alcoholism, drug abuse, family violence, and aging.
-Field experience, or Work Practicum, is an important feature of this program in which students have supervised work experiences in a community setting.
+Field experience, or internship, is an important feature of this program in which students have supervised work experiences in a community setting.

 Degrees That Can Be Earned